ZZQ987/Sam-for-Img-Composition/README.md

-# sam-for-img-composition
+# Sam-for-Img-Composition
 Image composition using the sam model: clipping and combining of the foreground and background

-Please put https://github.com/facebookresearch/segment-anything/tree/main/segment_anything in the same folder
+Place the `segment_anything` folder in the same root directory as the code files.

+# Arch
+├── segment_anything/ # (needs to be downloaded)
+└── main.py

 # GUI
 ![1](https://github.com/ZZQ987/Sam-for-Img-Composition/blob/main/gui.png)